-You know you’re doing it when someone says or does something and you can’t stop thinking about it.
-You internalize the situation and blow it out of proportion.
+You know this is happening when someone says or does something and you can’t stop thinking about it.
+You internalize the situation and sometimes even blow it out of proportion.

-Someone suggested healthy snacks in the breakroom, and suddenly you’re wondering if they’re hinting that you need to lose weight.
+For example, someone told you there are healthy snacks in the work breakroom, and suddenly you’re wondering if they’re hinting you need to lose weight.

 Okay, that may be an extreme example.
 But I’m sure you can relate to the concept of taking way too many things too personally.